1.1. Emergency Preparedness Facts & Tips

 Disaster information for people with chronic conditions and disabilities including recommendations and resources on deafness and hearing impairment, diabetes, dialysis care, and more.

-Information to help pregnant women better prepare for a disaster or evacuation.
+Information to help expecting and new parents better prepare for a disaster or evacuation.

 Each type of disaster requires different measures to keep your pets safe.
 The best thing you can do for your pet is being prepared.
 This guide from the ASPCA offers simple steps you can take before a disaster to make sure that your pet stays safe.